Practice Management Discount for Semester 2

 Module 4: Planning an independent practice — The "big picture"

 Module 4 further builds on your understanding of what is involved in setting up a public practice.
-It is important to develop a business strategy in order to create a thriving public practice.
+It is important to develop a business strategy to create a thriving public practice.
 This requires you to have a "big picture" view of the practice’s present resources, and where you want your business to go.
-In this context the term strategic planning is explained and steps involved are highlighted in the module.
-It also discusses some of the long-term strategies you will need in order to build a strong, well-regarded practice in the coming years.
+In this context the term strategic planning is explained, and steps involved are highlighted in the module.
+It also discusses some of the long-term strategies you will need to build a strong, well-regarded practice in the coming years.

 Module 5: Creating a business plan that fits the strategic plan

 While Module 4 deals with your practice’s basic direction for the future and its purpose, Modules 5, 6 and 7 focus on elements of your practice which play a role in achieving your objectives such as your people, resources and finance.
 For each of these elements you need to have objectives and operational plans in place to achieve those goals.